 A much faster and elegant way to do this is to use Perl's DBI, the standard database interface.
 The advantage is that DBI is database-independent, meaning that you can take your Perl code that runs with Oracle and make it run with MySQL or DB2 or Postgres very easily.
 There are some caveats on that "independence", but it is essentially true.
+You generally also need to use DBI if you want to store binary data ("blobs", images for example) in the database.
 Here is a short snippet showing an example of DBI in use: